 Cramping during or soon after exercise

 Some disorders cause symptoms that resemble muscle cramps.

-Dystonias are involuntary muscle contractions, but they usually last longer than cramps.
+Dystonias are involuntary muscle contractions, but they usually last longer and occur more often than cramps.
 Also, they tend to affect other muscles and may affect many other muscles, including any limb muscles as well as those of the back, neck, and voice.
 In contrast, benign leg cramps and exercise-associated muscle cramping tend to affect the calf muscles.

 Tetany is continuous or periodic spasms of muscles throughout the body.
 These spasms last much longer than muscle cramps and are more widespread.
 The muscles may also twitch.

-Some people feel as if they are having cramps but no muscle contraction occurs (called illusory muscle cramps).
+Illusory muscle cramps occur in some people.
+These people feel as if they are having cramps but no muscle contraction occurs.

 The following information can help people decide whether a doctor's evaluation is needed and help them know what to expect during the evaluation.

 In people with muscle cramps, the following symptoms and characteristics are of particular concern: